tubalcaine/bigfix-deployment-grapher/README.md

 # bigfix-deployment-grapher

-This project will graph the relay relationships in a BigFix deployment, providing a roll-up of endpoints grouped by an arbitrary coomputer property, including counts.
+This project will graph the relay relationships in a BigFix deployment, providing a roll-up of endpoints grouped by an arbitrary computer property, including counts.

 It also has options for plotting all the endpoints, resulting in a larger